glenn-mn12/Marlin/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

+## BE AWARE WHEN USING THIS BRANCH

+If you find this branch and for some reason intend to use it please be careful.
+This is my personal branch that I use for storing my configuration and it can brake your 3D-printer.
+I take no responsability.
+It can contain changes that is not even tested on my printer.

+I sometimes merge the 2.0.x branch into this branch - it is not done regularly so don't expect to find the latest and greatest version of Marlin.

+This configuration is made for my system:
+- Creality Ender 5 (later version with the new leadscrew)
+- Stock display
+- Bigtreetech SKR 1.4 Turbo
+- 3D Touch

+## Marlin

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!